Connect with others who understand.

 How Uncontrolled Diabetes Can Lead To Drooling

-Drooling in your sleep isn’t a typical diabetes symptom.
+Drooling in your sleep isn’t a typical sign of diabetes.
 It might even seem unlikely since thirst is a common early symptom of diabetes.

 Nerve Damage

-Diabetic neuropathy (nerve damage) is a complication that affects up to 50 percent of people living with diabetes, likely because of high glucose (blood sugar) and high triglycerides.
+Diabetic neuropathy (nerve damage) is a complication that affects up to 50 percent of people living with diabetes.
+This most likely happens because of high glucose (blood sugar) and high triglycerides.
 Neuropathy develops slowly and affects the way your nerves function, often causing numbness or pain.
 Many people say their neuropathy is more noticeable at night.

 More than 30 percent of people living with diabetes experience a type of nerve damage called autonomic neuropathy, which affects the nerves that control automatic body functions like blood pressure, breathing, and digestion.
 Autonomic neuropathy can cause you to have trouble swallowing.
 When you have trouble swallowing, saliva can build up in your mouth and cause you to drool in your sleep.